w3c/wai-tutorials/source/menus/structure.html.erb.md

 ### Using WAI-ARIA
 {:.ap}

 Use the `aria-current="page"` attribute to indicate the current page in the menu.
-This is particularly useful when the menu item is supposed to stay a link, or when the HTML cannot be changed to remove the anchor.
+This is particularly useful when the anchor (`<a>`) cannot be removed from the HTML.

 In the following example the link in the navigation points to the main content of the page.